... or keep scrolling to find out everything you need

 " Strength and growth come only through continuous effort and struggle."

-The other awesome point thing about intensives is, because the practical test is taken when all the knowledge is still fresh, pass rates are usually extremely high.
+Finally, the other awesome thing about intensives is, because the practical test is taken when all the knowledge is still fresh, pass rates are usually extremely high.

 The main issue with intensive driving courses is that learners don’t pick up as much driving experience as they would if they were heading out on the road regularly over a longer period of time.